 Ms. Koss-Brix has been a member of the Board of Directors of Sentgraf Enterprises Ltd. since 2017.
-In 2019, she joined the Board of Directors of Spruce Meadows, an internationally recognized equestrian facility in Calgary, Alberta, and she is a member of the Audit & Risk Committee and Long-Term Planning Committee.
+In 2019, she joined the Board of Directors of Spruce Meadows, an internationally recognized equestrian facility in Calgary, Alberta.
+She is a member of the Audit & Risk Committee.

-Ms. Koss-Brix obtained a B.A. in Political Science from the University of Calgary in 2010.
-She is currently enrolled in the Director Education Program of the Institute of Corporate Directors and is working towards obtaining the ICD.D designation.
+Ms. Koss-Brix obtained a B.A. in Political Science from the University of Calgary in 2010 and obtained her ICD.D certification from the Institute of Corporate Directors in 2023.